kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

   - "/blog/release-notes-08"
 ---

 The 0.8 release is packed with new features and improvements that bring your experience to a new level.
 The Kyma-Knative integration continues, making it now possible to both publish and consume Events using Knative Eventing.
 You can now back up a Kyma cluster manually or schedule periodic backups.
-Deploying Kyma on clusters became much easier with the integration of the xip.io wildcard DNS.
+Deploying Kyma on clusters became much easier with the integration of the `xip.io` wildcard DNS.
 The Minikube version constraint is removed, allowing you to use any compatible Minikube version.
 The Application Connector got even more powerful with certificate signing, renewal, and revocation, as well as a brand new information endpoint.
 Other significant improvements include replacing OK Log with Grafana Loki, switching all Console views to SAP Fiori Fundamentals, and the introduction of the **kyma-developer** role.
 <!-- overview -->

 The highlights of Kyma 0.8 Edmonton include:

 - [Consuming Events with Knative](#consuming-events-served-by-knative-eventing) - We enabled Event consumption using Knative Eventing.
 - [Backup](#backup) - We introduced a backup and restore feature to Kyma.
-- [Deploying Kyma with xip.io wildcard DNS](#xip-io-as-default-dns-solution) - We made wildcard DNS provided by xip.io the default DNS solution for cluster deployments.
+- [Deploying Kyma with the `xip.io` wildcard DNS](#xip-io-as-default-dns-solution) - We made the wildcard DNS provided by `xip.io` the default DNS solution for cluster deployments.
 - [Removing Minikube constraint](#removed-minikube-constraint) - We removed the Minikube version constraint that forced users to use the same version as Kyma sources.
 - [Information endpoint](#information-endpoint) and [certificate management](#certificate-management) make the Application Connector even more powerful.
 - [Replacing OK Log with Loki](#ok-log-replaced-with-loki) - We switched our old logging solution to Loki, which is lightweight, actively maintained, and integrated with Grafana.